-The University worked diligently to keep tuition and fee rate increases low for FY 2024, and in most cases reduces on-going costs to students by decreasing the campus activity fee.
-This is challenging in the current environment when enrollments have been on a downward trajectory and inflation has been quite high.
-Additional one-time FY 2025 State General Fund appropriations, coupled with additional budget adjustments and reallocations contributed to keeping the proposed increase in tuition as low as possible.
-Temporary use of cash reserves will also reduce the gap between projected revenue and planned expenditures in FY 2025.
+The University is committed to affordability and accessibility, exemplified by the request for no tuition and fee increases in FY 2025.
+This is challenging in the current environment when enrollments have been on a downward trajectory and inflation is at an all-time high.
+Additional one-time FY 2025 state general use funding, coupled with additional budget adjustments and reallocations, contributed to the ability to not increase tuition or fees and instead allows ESU to reduce on-going costs to students by reducing the campus activity fee.
+Temporary use of cash reserves will be used to reduce the gap between projected revenue and planned expenditures in FY 2025.